jorgemcdev/golden-layout-materialize/README.md

 # Golden Layout Materializecss demo

-This is a demo for Golden Layout and Materializecss
+Golden Layout and Materializecss demo able to save state in browser Local Storage to find everything just the way you left it.

 ## Installation